Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

-\textit{Locked invasions are periodic}\\ Velocity locking invariably results in a periodic and often pulsed propagation of the invasion front~(Fig.~\ref{fig:pulsed}).
-The pulsations occur because several generations of slow growth and migration are necessary to reach the density at which intraspecific facilitation enables rapid growth.
+Locking of the velocity into a specific value results in a periodic and often pulsed propagation of the invasion front~(Fig.~\ref{fig:pulsed}).
+The pulsations occur because several generations of slow growth and dispersal are necessary to reach the density at which intraspecific facilitation enables rapid growth.
 After this rapid growth, the density profile assumes exactly the same shape as in the beginning of the cycle.

-In general, locked fronts advance by~$p$ patches every~$q$ generations~\cite{carretero:locking_physica,carretero:locking_pre}, and there are only~$q$ distinct density profiles: one for each generation from~$t$ to~$t+q$~(Fig.~\ref{fig:understanding_locking}).
-As a result, invasion velocities take only rational values,~$v=p/q$, when measured in units of inter-patch distance per generation~(Fig.~\ref{fig:locking_common}).
+In general, locked fronts advance by~$p$ patches every~$q$ generations~\citep{carretero:locking_physica,carretero:locking_pre}~(Fig.~\ref{fig:understanding_locking}), and there are only~$q$ distinct density profiles: one for each generation from~$t$ to~$t+q$.
+As a result, invasion velocities take only rational values,~$v=p/q$, when measured in units of inter-patch distances per generation~(Fig.~\ref{fig:locking_common}).
 The periodicity of front motion remains invariant within the velocity plateau even though the shape of the front does change with the model parameters.

-To verify the periodic nature of locked waves, we obtained an exact solution for the invasion dynamics inside~$v=1/2$ plateau for the piecewise-linear growth model~(see Methods).
-Our solution agrees both with the population density profiles and with the locations of the velocity plateaus obtained in simulation~(Fig.~\ref{fig:understanding_locking}C).
-This agreement demonstrates that Eq.~(\ref{eq:dsdt}) admits a moving front with the same periodicity over a region of model parameters and thus firmly establishes that~$v$ is exactly rather than approximately constant within the plateau.
-More importantly, our calculation confirms that velocity locking is a result of synchronization of the invasion dynamics with the spatio-temporal periodicity of the habitat.
+To verify the periodic nature of locked waves, we obtained an exact solution for the invasion dynamics inside~$v=1/2$ plateau for the piecewise-linear growth model~(see Appendix B).
+Our solution matches both the population density profiles and the locations of the velocity plateaus obtained in simulation~(Fig.~\ref{fig:plateau_width_prediction}).
+The fact that Eq.~(\ref{eq:dsdt}) admits a moving front with the same periodicity over a region of model parameters firmly establishes that~$v$ is exactly rather than approximately constant within the plateau.
+More importantly, this observation confirms that velocity locking is a result of the synchronization between the invasion dynamics and the spatio-temporal periodicity of the habitat.